grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 //...other initialization
 ```

-The factory itself, when asked to create a message with a given encoding, will just pass the single instances received from composition root:
+The factory itself can be used for the on-demand message creation that we talked about.
+As the factory receives both encodings via its constructor, it can store them as private fields and pass whichever one is appropriate to a message object it creates:

 ```csharp
 public class SmtpMessageFactory : MessageFactory